 International With an American Twist

-Many dishes we eat today may have originated in the countries immigrants left to come to America, but they have become American in their own right.
+Many dishes we eat today may have originated in the countries immigrants left to come to America.
+These foods and recipes have changed over time and taken on a new American quality.
 In fact, many chefs or foodies from other countries will claim that we have "Americanized" certain international dishes, such as pizza, pasta, and Chinese food.